MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-535-Medium-HeavyDuty-Vehicle-Fuel-Efficiency-Program/section-535.7.md

 (D) *Credit calculation.* Calculate credits as specified in paragraph (c) of this section.
 Credits generated from engines and powertrains certified under this section may be used in other averaging sets as described in 40 CFR 1036.740(d).

 (ii) There are no separate credit allowances for advanced technology vehicles in the Phase 2 program.
-Instead, vehicle families containing plug-in battery electric hybrids, all-electric, and fuel cell vehicles certifying to Phase 2 vocational and tractor standards may multiply credits by a multiplier of:
+Instead, through model year 2027, vehicle families containing plug-in battery electric hybrids, all-electric, and fuel cell vehicles certifying to Phase 2 vocational and tractor standards may multiply credits by a multiplier of:

 (A) 3.5 times for plug-in hybrid electric vehicles;